linchao1/Capstone1/README.md

                      compute_target = compute_target)

 ````
+My  hyperdrive configuration has the following: the primary metric is accuracy, and the goal is to maximize for accuracy, with the max total runs as 20, and max concurrent runs at 4.
+I chose a maximum total of 20 runs so that the model would finish in about 30 minutes.
+The max concurrent runs of 4 was defined by the workspace.
 ````
 # Create a HyperDriveConfig using the estimator, hyperparameter sampler, and policy.
 #hyperdrive_config = ### YOUR CODE HERE ###